CARF Consulting Services

 - Finalized report with recommendations and consultations

 Policy and Procedure Development and Review.
-This service includes writing new policies and procedures as well as reviewing existing documents to ensure continued relevancy.
+This service includes writing new policies and procedures as well as reviewing existing documents to ensure continued relevancy and conformance to CARF standards.
 The review also includes identification of inconsistencies and redundancy.
 The frequency of reviews is determined based on the needs identified by the organization and as suggested by the CARF consultant.